St Mary's Parish Church, Slough: Parish of Upton-cum-Chalvey

-St Mary's is linked within the parish of Upton-cum-Chalvey with two other churches: the Grade 1 -listed St Laurence's, in Upton, to the east, and the church of St Peter in Chalvey, to the west.
+St Mary's is linked within the parish of Upton-cum-Chalvey with two other churches: the grade I listed St Laurence's, in Upton, to the east, and the church of St Peter in Chalvey, to the west.

 In the News

 It has been reported that a woman was raped in the church yard at approximately 7:45pm on Wednesday, January 30, 2019.
 In the following month, three men were arrested and questioned by the police and subsequently released without charge.
 In February, the police renewed a call for anyone who may have information to come forward.